lleger/Rails-3-jQuery/README.md

 ==========
 `rails new <appname> -m <path/to/jquery.rb>`

+**The template will ask you if you want to override :defaults and add :jquery or just do one or the other.**

 So, for example, if you make download this template in `~/Sites`:<br>
 `rails new <appname> -m ~/Sites/jquery.rb`

 Otherwise, you can run it directly from github like so:<br>
 `rails new <appname> -m http://github.com/lleger/Rails-3-jQuery/raw/master/jquery.rb`

-This template also makes a new javascript expansion, :jquery, for use in the javascript_include_tag.
+This template also makes a new javascript expansion if requested, :jquery, for use in the javascript_include_tag.
 For example:<br>
 `<% javascript_include_tag :jquery %>`

 Process